← Back to Blog

 Surface Prep Is Everything

 Once the metal is right, every surface gets scuffed, cleaned, and degreased.
-Paint won't bond to a contaminated surface — and wax, silicone from detailing products, and road grime are everywhere.
-We use a thorough solvent wipe before any product goes on.
-This step is where cheap jobs cut corners.
+Paint won't bond to a contaminated surface — and wax, silicone from detailing products, road film, and hand oils are everywhere.
+We use a thorough solvent wipe before any product goes on, followed by a tack cloth pass before spraying.

 Primer Does More Than You Think